I grew up in the Bronx - one of this nation’s great working class communities.

 “Who the fuck are you,” I suddenly blurted out.
 “Do I even know you?
 And what the fuck is with the long delays every time you talk.
 Did you flip a switch and trip your pause button or something?”

 Tony smiled warmly at this insult.
-It’s common for working class people to playfully insult those they love, while being artificially polite to the "beautiful people" we work for.
+It’s common for working class people to playfully insult those they love, while being artificially polite to the "beautiful people" they work for.

-“Fuck you Vic,” he finally said, staring meaningfully at me to let me know the street-smart Tony I know and love was still in there.
+“Fuck you Vic,” he finally said, staring meaningfully at me to let me know the street-smart Tony I know and love is still in there.
+Buried under centuries of accumulated academic knowledge.

 “That’s more like it,” I said, breaking into a smile.
 “I was worried.
 Thought I’d lost you for a second there.
 I was getting ready to hook you up to the fucking car battery.